 Step 2 - Open Podcast Setup

 Squarespace uses universal tags to update your RSS feed with your podcast's information.
-These RSS tags set titles, categories, owner information, Cover Art image, and other information for your podcast.
+These RSS tags set titles, categories, owner information, cover art, and other information for your podcast.
 Apple Podcasts requires this information when you submit a podcast.

 Tip: Apple Podcasts also creates tags from the information in the Podcasting tab of the Audio Block when you post an individual episode.